 Vomacka presentations may be co-presented by up to two speakers from the same institution.
 The committee will select between six and eight submissions to be presented and judged at the conference.
 In general, multiple submissions from the same institution will not be selected, but all are encouraged to submit.
 All Vomacka Student Speaker Competition participants must be paid conference attendees.
 Complimentary conference attendance is only available for non-student presenters.

-The deadline for submitting abstracts for the 2019 Vomacka Student Speaker Competition will be January 30, 2019.
+The deadline for submitting abstracts for the 2020 Vomacka Student Speaker Competition is January 31, 2020.
 Applicants will be notified of the committee's decision in early February.

 All Vomacka Student Speaker applications must be submitted online and you must be logged in to our website to submit (if you do not have a website account yet, please create one here before continuing).
 Please follow these directions to ensure your submission is correctly routed: